open-edge-platform/infra-core/bulk-import-tools/README.md

      Enter Password: mypassword
    ```

-   Service URL is a mandatory argument to the import command.
-You can optionally provide a name of the csv file you want
-   to use as source of hosts else it defaults to `edge_nodes.csv`.
-Also provide the option `--onboard` if it is desireable
+File name and Service URL are mandatory arguments to the import command.
+Also provide the option `--onboard` if it is
-   to auto onboard the hosts in which case the command should appear like below.
+desireable to auto onboard the hosts in which case the command should appear like below.

    ```bash
      ./orch-host-bulk-import import --onboard test.csv https://api.kind.internal